xavmarch13/lattirust_estimator.io/content/docs/Lattice reduction/_index.md

 {{< figure src="after_LLL.png" alt="Log lengths of GS vectors after LLL" caption="Length of vectors after LLL" >}}

-You can observe this merely looks like a straight and indeed this the assumption that we will make. *The Geometric Series Assumption* conceptually tells us that the Gram-Schmidt vectors log-length outputed by a lattice reducion algorithm will follow a geometric series and such a line in log lengths.
+You can observe this merely looks like a straight line and indeed this is the assumption that we will make. *The Geometric Series Assumption* conceptually tells us that the Gram-Schmidt vectors log-length outputed by a lattice reducion algorithm will follow a geometric series and such a line in log lengths.
 We can formulate it as:

 $$\lVert \bold{b_i}^*\rVert \approx \alpha^{i-1}\lVert \bold{b_1}\rVert$$

 and in fact by combining it with the fact that output vector of lattice reduction follow $\lVert \bold{b_0} \rVert = \delta_0 Vol(\Lambda)^{\frac{1}{d}}$ we can get a relation between the quality of the reduction and the slope of the GSA assumption as $\alpha \approx \delta^{-2}$ leading to

 $$ \lVert \bold{b_i}^*\rVert \approx \alpha^{i-1} \delta^d Vol(\Lambda)^\frac{1}{d} = \delta^{-1(i+1) + d} Vol(\Lambda)^\frac{1}{d}$$

 ## LLL algorithm